Is marijuana legal in Florida?

 Cannabis is legal for qualified patients with a licensed card.

-Possession of less than 20 grams is a misdemeanor punishable with one year of incarceration and up to a $1,000 fine.
-More than 20 grams can land you in jail for five years.
+The state considers the possession of less than 20 grams of cannabis a misdemeanor punishable by a maximum of one year of incarceration and up to a $1,000 fine—but more than 20 grams carries a felony charge that can land you in jail for up to five years.

-The possession or sale of cannabis in Florida can also lead to revocation or suspension of a driver’s license.
+The possession or sale of non-medical marijuana in Florida can also lead to revocation or suspension of a driver’s license.

 Florida medical marijuana laws

-In 2014, Florida legalized access to medical marijuana with the Compassionate Medical Cannabis Act.
+In 2014, Florida legalized access to medical marijuana via the Compassionate Medical Cannabis Act.
+The bill was extremely limited: It only legalized low-THC products for cancer and epilepsy patients.

 Florida qualifying conditions for medical marijuana